Jamespino20/lexiconforge/README.md

 - Scrollbar Issues: There may be temporary glitches with scrolling in some panels, particularly in the **Translator Panel**.
 - Dialog Box Glitch: Occasionally, dialog boxes may open multiple times if triggered repeatedly; this is being addressed in the next patch.
+- Names-Word Mixup: Names which are also common words like "Hope", "Mark", "Grace", "Bill", and so on do not have restrictions to being translated.
+Implementation of name lists, NERs, or context-aware translations are being decided on.

 ---